aswathyseb/biostar-recipes/docs/Recipes.md

 Classify population of fish using different analytic pipelines and compare their results.

-Guiding princlipes when making our pipelines:
-- Written to be easily tuneable and reproducible.
+We wrote our pipelines with around the idea that they sound be tuneable and reproducible.

-	- In principal, a pipeline written to classify fish should be able to classify anything else.
+Idealy a pipeline written to classify fish should be able to classify anything else.

 ---